While the 1930s provided scope for exploration of the aesthetics of bags and purses, the 1940s focused on functionality and practicality.

 1940s Handbags And Purses – From Fashion Accessory To Necessity

-Besides the rectangular envelope bag there was the more elegant shell or scalloped shaped bag.
-This bag had a wide round bottom, gathered to a smaller top with or without handles.
-Ruching pleats echoed the shell texture and added to the elegance of the design.
+Besides the rectangular envelope bag, there was the more elegant shell or scallop shaped bag.
+This bag had a wide round bottom that gathered to a smaller top with or without handles.
+Gathered ruching pleats echoed the shell texture and added to the elegance of the design.

 1940s Purses Made With New Materials

 As items of clothing were re-purposed, scraps of fabric could be made into patchwork material.
 This would create an entirely new fabric in its own right to be used to make bags, purses and some clothing.
 Manufactures followed the homemade trend and began selling cheap fabric bags made of cotton, felt or wool blends such as these:

-In place of metal handles and fastenings, Bakelite and plastics were often used.
+In place of metal handles and fastenings, Bakelite and lucite plastics were often used.
 These made not only a functional substitute, but also an attractive (and today – highly collectible) design.
 Besides Lucite clasps, hardwood was stained with a high gloss finish.
 This mimicked the plastic look.